 Research Interests: International migration, identity, language, political mobilization, and ethnicity.

-Dr. Lacomba is currrently working on a book manuscript based on her dissertation work that will be published with Columbia University Press.
-As member of the National UnDACAmented Research Project (NURP), she is analyzing the effects of the Deferred Action for Childhood Arrivals Program on immigrants who arrived as undocumented children to the United States.
+Dr. Lacomba is currently working on a book manuscript based on her dissertation work that will be published with Columbia University Press.
 Her research has been published in the journals Ethnicities, Social Politics, and Ethnic and Racial Studies along with a book chapter with Lynne Reinner Publishers.
-She has been engaged in immigrant community organizations both conducting research and providing language (Spanish-English) services.
+She has been engaged in immigrant community organizations both conducting research and providing language (Spanish-English) services and has researched the effects of DACA on immigrant young adults.
 Dr. Lacomba's work has received funding from the Fulbright Commission in Spain and the Mutua Madrileña Foundation.
-She is passionate about matters of culture, language, and identity at large.
+She is passionate about matters of culture, language, and collective identity at large.